ddrmv/d-meowbook/README.md

    - Looks after the team’s tools and materials (github, etc.)
    - Makes sure everyone has the tools they need to do their job

-5. **Work Flows**
+**Work Flows**

 - Pairing

   - Pull latest version of main
   - Check-out a new branch / existing branch for your ticket
   - Work in branch, and keep committing upstream
   - Merge latest main again before pull request to avoid merge conflicts
   - Submit pull-request
   - Move card on Trello
   - Add PR link to card
   - Alert team on Slack

 - Trello protocol

   - If a pair is working on it, it has your name on it
   - If it needs review, it has the reviewers name
   - If it has been reviewed and needs updating, it is in the Updating column
   - If you are the second reviewer and all is ok, accept & merge

 - During pairings, resolve challenges by:
   - Debugging and stuck on a 1 hour+ blocker? ask for help!
   - Need to chat about something?
 Write on Slack
   - Need to know the answer now?
 Directly join a pair with whom you’d like to discuss an urgent issue.
   - Cannot move on unless big issue is resolved as a team?
 Ask scrum master for help

-6. **Stand-Up**
+**Stand-Up**

 - Voice roles for the day
 - Do any tasks need breaking down?
 - Prioritise
 - Estimate
 - Sprint backlog
 - Assign rand() pairs

-7. **Retro**
+**Retro**

 - What did we think would happen, what actually happened?
 - What went well, what could we do better tomorrow?

 # Images

-## Design
+## Design with Excalidraw

 ![Excalidraw chart](https://i.ibb.co/HpQndR3/Untitled-2022-10-19-1217-2.png)

-## Project workflow
+## Project management with Trello

 ![Excalidraw chart](https://i.imgur.com/UTLqqMw.png)

-## Testing
+## Test coverage with Jest

 ![Tests pass](https://i.ibb.co/zst63k3/Screenshot-2022-10-19-at-15-57-19.png)

-## Deployment
+## Deployment on Heroku

 ![Working app](https://i.imgur.com/h6RnOlT.png)